OkechEdu/Website-Crawler/README.md

 1) ABOUT

-This repo contains a number of scripts you can use to scrape and download websites for offline use.
+These scripts enables the download of World Wide Web sites from the Internet to a local computer.
+By default, the downloaded site by the original site's relative link-structure.
+The downloaded (or "mirrored") website can be browsed by opening a page of the site in a browser.

 The scripts are in Python and use beautiful soup package for scrapping.
 Feel free to use and modify the scripts to suit your needs.
 The scripts perform the following actions:-
   1. Scrape and download the scrapped websites' css,javascript and images to your machine.
   2. Scrape a website that needs authentication.